ndmitchell/extra/README.md

 * `Control.Monad.Extra.concatMapM` provides a monadic version of `concatMap`, in the same way that `mapM` is a monadic version of `map`.
 * `Data.Tuple.Extra.fst3` provides a function to get the first element of a triple.
 * `Control.Exception.Extra.retry` provides a function that retries an `IO` action a number of times.
-* `System.Environment.Extra.lookupEnv` is a functional available in GHC 7.6 and above.
+* `System.Environment.Extra.lookupEnv` is a function available in GHC 7.6 and above.
 On GHC 7.6 and above this package reexports the version from `System.Environment` while on GHC 7.4 and below it defines an equivalent version.

 The module `Extra` documents all functions provided by this library.
 Modules such as `Data.List.Extra` provide extra functions over `Data.List` and also reexport `Data.List`.
 Users are recommended to replace `Data.List` imports with `Data.List.Extra` if they need the extra functionality.